Find out why you always feel tired in the morning and how you can leverage your circadian rhythm for more energy and productivity in the morning.

 Lack of Sunlight

 If your room lacks natural light, you may have trouble waking up.
-Our body's circadian rhythm relies on the morning sun to wake up our bodies.
+Your circadian rhythm relies on the morning sun to wake up our bodies.
 While some scientists are proponents of sleeping in total darkness, this often requires the use of blackout curtains or a sleep mask.
 While this can be effective for getting quality sleep, it may also have an impact on our ability to wake up on time.

 Caffeine

 Long term or late caffeine use can change your sleep cycle and limit the quality of rest you get.
 You may sleep enough, but feel tired due to quality.
-Studies have shown that caffeine can have a significant impact on the amount and quality of sleep even if taken 6 hours before.
+Studies have shown that caffeine can have a significant impact on the amount and quality of sleep.
 Caffeine use may reduce the amount of REM sleep you are able to get, which is considered restorative sleep.
 You should aim to get as much REM sleep as possible because this is the type of rest that makes your brain feel restored and awake at the beginning of the day.
-As a guideline, it's a good idea to stop drinking caffeinated products 8 hours before you go to sleep.

 Screen Time